rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 Native networks  eliminate the need of creating a separate routed network for the local communication and significantly decreases the latency as the communication doesn't involve a cloud bridge for individual ROS environments for communication.
 {{%/notice%}}

-In case of native network, all the connected ROS environments can discover each other and the communication happens in a peer-to-peer manner.
+In case of native network, multiple ROS environments (all ros nodes sharing the same ROS_MASTER_URI are considered a single ROS environment) can discover each other (these could be filtered based on the list of topics/services provided) and the communication happens in a peer-to-peer manner.
 Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component based on the open-source [FKIE multimaster](https://github.com/fkie/multimaster_fkie) to achieve it.

 ### Native Networks Internals